jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Ready to click to Bluemix from Pipeline][10]

-You can manage the live application instance on [Bluemix][11].
-Click an app's gear icon to start, stop, edit, or delete the app.
+You can manage the live application instance on the [Bluemix Dashboard][11].
+Use the Menu to start, stop, edit, or delete the app.
 On the Services tab, you can add various services such as MongoDB, SSO, MapReduce, and more.

 ![Starting a Bluemix app][12]